-On September 15, 2020, the Company filed a shelf registration statement on Form S-3 with the SEC, which became effective on September 24, 2020, and contains two prospectuses: a base prospectus, which covers the offering, issuance and sale by the Company of up to \$75,000,000 of its common stock, preferred stock, debt securities, warrants to purchase our common stock, preferred stock or debt securities, subscription rights to purchase its common stock, preferred stock or debt securities and/or units consisting of some or all of these securities; and an at-the-market ("ATM") sales agreement prospectus supplement covering the offering, or the ATM Program, issuance and sale by the Company of up to a maximum aggregate offering price of \$40,000,000 of its common stock that may be issued and sold under that certain sales agreementThe \$40,000,000 of common stock that may be offered, issued and sold by the Company under the base prospectus.
+On September 15, 2020, the Company filed a shelf registration statement on Form S-3 with the SEC, which became effective on September 24, 2020, and contains two prospectuses: a base prospectus, which covers the offering, issuance and sale by the Company of up to \$75,000,000 of its common stock, preferred stock, debt securities, warrants to purchase our common stock, preferred stock or debt securities, subscription rights to purchase its common stock, preferred stock or debt securities and/or units consisting of some or all of these securities; and an at-the-market ("ATM") sales agreement prospectus supplement covering the offering, or the ATM Program, issuance and sale by the Company of up to a maximum aggregate offering price of \$40,000,000 of its common stock that may be issued and sold under that certain sales agreementThe \$40,000,000 of common stock that may be offered, issued and sold under the sales agreement prospectus is included in the \$75,000,000 of the Company's securities that may be offered, issued and sold by the Company under the base prospectus.
 Pursuant to this shelf registration statement, the Company sold shares which raised net proceeds of \$38,832,711 (net of \$1,167,289 in issuance costs) during the third and fourth quarters of 2020.
-The ATM Program was completed as of the end of 2020 and further securities were sold during the three months ended March 31, 2021.
+The ATM Program was completed as of the end of 2020 andno further securities were sold during the three or nine months ended September 30, 2021.